 Dr Yen Ying Lim for her outstanding contribution to research on Alzheimer’s disease.

 Dr Robert Galinsky outstanding progress on developing a collaborative research program into the causes, detection and treatment of preterm brain injury, such as cerebral palsy

 Established in 1993, the Bethlehem Griffiths Research Foundation (BGRF) funds vital research into life threatening, progressive neurological disorders including Multiple Sclerosis, Motor Neuron Disease, Alzheimer’s and Parkinson's Disease as well as stroke and palliative care.

 The BGRF launched the Young Researcher of the Year award initiative in 2010 to reward early to mid-career scientists in the fields of neuroscience and palliative care.

 Applicants must be nominated by their institution, who are invited to nominate up to two Victorian scientists for the award in March each year.
 Electronic applications as well as three hard copies of the following are required:

 . a page on their future directions and

 Nominated researchers should be within five years of receiving a PhD and must be submitted by a relevant institution.

-The winner will be announced at our annual function usually scheduled in July/August.
+The winner is announced at our annual function usually scheduled in July/August each year.